Vegetable bowl with Livar roast

 Ingredients

-• 1 ½ kg Livar roast (place the rind on coarse sea salt the day before)
+• 1 ½ kg Livar roast (place the day before with the rind on coarse sea salt)

 • 1 beetroot